Fritz blasts past Zverev as USA leads Germany at United Cup - WHIZ News

-SYDNEY (AP) — Taylor Fritz took advantage of a dominant serve to beat Alexander Zverev 6-1, 6-4 as the United States took an early 1-0 lead over Germany Monday at the United Cup mixed teams event in Sydney.
+SYDNEY (AP) — Taylor Fritz took advantage of a dominant serve to beat Alexander Zverev 6-1, 6-4 as the United States moved past Germany Monday to reach the City Finals at the United Cup mixed teams event in Sydney.

+Team USA will qualify from Group C to face Great Britain in Wednesday’s City Finals.
+Team GB have a 2-0 record in Group D after wins over Australia and Spain.
+The winner of the City Finals will advance to the United Cup Final Four, which begins on Friday in Sydney.

 Ninth-ranked Fritz won 96 percent (26/27) of first serve points and backed that up with accurate ball-striking to beat 12th-ranked Zverev in 64 minutes.